FriendlyUser/chatgpt-blog-generator/output/books/done/go/algorithms_in_go/algorithms_in_golang.md

 By using backtracking, it's possible to solve complex problems that may not be solvable using other algorithmic techniques.
 However, backtracking algorithms can be computationally expensive, and may not be efficient for large data sets.

-Sure!
 Here are some practice exercises for backtracking:
+## Exercises
 1. Write a function to solve the Sudoku puzzle using backtracking.
 ```go
 func main() {